Original Synthesis — 5 Subspecies · World Bee Day

 🇮🇸IcelandA.m. melliferaGeographic barrierCenturies of selection; Varroa-free until 2022Historically: Atlantic Europe from Ireland to Scandinavia.
 Now restricted; Iceland is one of the few unmixed populations

 Communist closure, liberation war, and 800 km of Atlantic — these are not policy choices.
-They are historical events that happened to produce the same outcome as Malta’s deliberate program by stopping queen imports for decades.
-Their lesson is structural, not procedural: import restriction works.
-Their continuity cannot be engineered without the catastrophe that produced it.
+They are historical events that stopped queen imports for decades, producing the same genetic outcome as deliberate policy.
+The lesson is structural: import restriction works.
+But the catastrophe that sustained each case cannot be engineered.

 Case studies